 - Clarifying what estate rights a surviving spouse will have upon the death of the other

-We strongly encourage engaged couples to create a prenuptial agreement, even if they have no reason to believe they would divorce in the future.
-When you and your fiancé discuss the terms of your prenuptial agreement in a non-adversarial way, it can actually strengthen your marriage.
-Not only are you learning to effectively discuss difficult issues, you are also increasing trust between you and learning new skills to resolve disputes that may arise in the future.
+We strongly encourage engaged couples to create a prenuptial agreement in a way that helps them talk about what matters to them most.
+When you and your fiance discuss the terms of your prenuptial agreement in a non-adversarial way, it can strengthen your marriage.
+We like to call it “Conscious Coupling.”
+Not only are you learning to discuss difficult issues effectively, you are also increasing trust between you and learning new skills to resolve disputes that may arise in the future.

 Contact Vacca Family Law Group for a Prenuptial Agreement Attorney Today

 Vacca Family Law Group assists clients of all different backgrounds with their prenuptial agreements.
 Our attorneys can help you learn more about how a prenuptial agreement can address your concerns and provide you with the security you are seeking.
 To speak with one of our qualified attorneys today and get started on your prenuptial agreement, contact us at 212-768-1115.